nyxgeek/lyncsmash/README.md

 ## ntlm-info.py

-This script examines the HTTP headers from a null NTLM auth attempt against the /abs/ directory.
+This script examines the HTTP headers from a null NTLM auth attempt.
+It will test against the /abs/ directory by default but any directory can be specified as a second argument (see below).
 This is a remake of the http-ntlm-info script from nmap (https://nmap.org/nsedoc/scripts/http-ntlm-info.html).

 Requires requests_ntlm -- install with: